preettrank53/23IT107-External_Practical/README.md

 # 23IT107-External_Practical

-Login/Register User - only logged/authorized in user can perform all activities
+"Login/Register User - only logged/authorized in user can perform all activities"
 ![Screenshot 2025-05-05 113043](https://github.com/user-attachments/assets/00b43a9c-823a-4a29-9f32-5ec0101f0514)

 ![Screenshot 2025-05-05 113110](https://github.com/user-attachments/assets/af1fb866-81a6-4654-8d1b-afcb77a3b49e)